sxnproj/sxnproj.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello, and welcome to my website.
-This is a project I wanted to undertake as having my own personal website seemed to be a cool thing to have as well as a way to learn about making and deploying a website, something that has intrigued me for awhile.
-My interest in computers has taken me around software and hardware spaces with particular interest in RTL design and verification for FPGAs and ASICS.
+I am a computer engineer who has a focus on computer and hardware design, my passion and focus is on RTL design and verification for ASICs and FPGAs.

 Currently I am conducting research and finishing my Masters thesis which you can read about in my projects.